kennedyengineering/klask_reborn/README.md

 This repository contains:

-- **Klask Environment** models the physics of playing Klask as well as enforces game rules.
-With this simulation, an agent can learn and play the game of Klask against itself, other agents, and human opponents.
+- **Klask Simulator** models the physics of playing Klask as well as enforces game rules.

+- **Klask Environment** using the simulator, an agent can learn and play the game of Klask against itself, other agents, and human opponents.

 - **Klask Agent** coming soon.